victd/Python-Simulation/README.md

 Parking garages oil leak, water and road salts damage, proper ventilation underground, Parking P3, three-tiered underground challenges
 Other items to simulate: the overall flow of waste, recycle, disposal items to incinerate for energy production.
 Going forward there would be a Circular Economy and more items and customers latching on the recycling and reusing or repurposing
-Several Property Management companies in the GTA are listed on the 4Rent monthly magazine Set up on Meraki dashboard
+Several Property Management companies in the GTA are listed on the 4Rent and Condo Life monthly magazine Set up on Meraki dashboard